 where the meter was read during the relevant Billing Period and during the relevant preceding Billing Period (so there are two actual meter reads), the Quantity of Gas delivered will be determined by subtracting the Quantity of Gas shown by the meter read to have been delivered as at the preceding meter reading from the Quantity of Gas shown by the meter read to have been delivered as at the most recent meter reading;

-where the meter was not actually read during the relevant Billing Period but was read during a relevant earlier Billing Period, the Quantity of Gas delivered will be the Quantity of Gas estimated by AGN to have been delivered in the relevant period;
+where the meter was not actually read during the relevant Billing Period but was read during a relevant earlier Billing Period, the Quantity of Gas delivered will be the Quantity of Gas estimated by Multinet to have been delivered in the relevant period;

-where the meter was read during the relevant Billing Period but not during the relevant preceding Billing Period, the Quantity of Gas delivered will be determined by subtracting the Quantity of Gas estimated by AGN to have been delivered as at preceding scheduled reading date from the Quantity of Gas shown by the meter read to have been delivered as at the most recent meter reading; and
+where the meter was read during the relevant Billing Period but not during the relevant preceding Billing Period, the Quantity of Gas delivered will be determined by subtracting the Quantity of Gas estimated by Multinet to have been delivered as at preceding scheduled reading date from the Quantity of Gas shown by the meter read to have been delivered as at the most recent meter reading; and

-in the case of a new DP, where there is no prior meter reading, the Quantity of Gas will be Quantity of Gas shown by the meter read to have been delivered as at the most recent meter reading or, if no reading was taken on the date on which the meter was scheduled to have been read during the relevant Billing Period, the Quantity of Gas estimated by AGN to have been delivered during the relevant period.
+in the case of a new DP, where there is no prior meter reading, the Quantity of Gas will be Quantity of Gas shown by the meter read to have been delivered as at the most recent meter reading or, if no reading was taken on the date on which the meter was scheduled to have been read during the relevant Billing Period, the Quantity of Gas estimated by Multinet to have been delivered during the relevant period.

-Whenever AGN has to determine or estimate a Quantity of Gas for the purposes of paragraph 5, that determination or estimate will be made:
+Whenever Multinet has to determine or estimate a Quantity of Gas for the purposes of paragraph 5, that determination or estimate will be made:

 in the manner required by law;

-(to the extent permitted by law) in the manner required by any relevant rules or agreements that bind AGN and the Network User; and
+(to the extent permitted by law) in the manner required by any relevant rules or agreements that bind Multinet and the Network User; and

-(to the extent not otherwise required by paragraphs 5(a) and 5(b)) on a reasonable basis as determined by AGN.
+(to the extent not otherwise required by paragraphs 5(a) and 5(b)) on a reasonable basis as determined by Multinet.